csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 grain gap - effectively density - and grain size which will affect the clarity of the texture - textures with smaller grains will sound fuzzier and airier, textures with larger grains will sound clearer.
+In the following example&nbsp;
+[transeg](https://csound.com/docs/manual/transeg.html) envelopes
-In the following example [transeg](https://csound.com/docs/manual/transeg.html) envelopes move the grain gap and grain size parameters through a variety of different states across the duration of each note.
+move the grain gap and grain size parameters through a variety of different states across the duration of each note.

-With _granule_ we define a number of grain streams for the opcode using its _ivoice_ input argument.
+With _granule_ we define a number of grain streams for the opcode using its &nbsp;_ivoice_ input argument.
 This will also have an effect on the density of the texture produced.
 Like _sndwarp's_ first timestretching mode, granule also has a stretch ratio parameter.
 Confusingly it works the other way around though, a value of 0.5 will slow movement through the